adbayre/adbayre/README.md

 # Hi, I'm Adrien 👋

 A 20-year-old engineering student from France with a strong interest in **commodity markets**, **data science**, and **quantitative modeling**.
-Currently in my 1st year of Master's in Financial Engineering with elective classes in HPC & AI (graduating 2027), I am building a skillset to work into the **quantitative finance** industry.
+Currently in my 1st year of Master's in Financial Engineering with elective classes in HPC & AI (graduating 2027), I am building a skillset to work into the **finance** industry.

 ---